nushackers/notes-to-cs-freshmen-from-the-future/CONTRIBUTING.md

 - [ ] Make sure there are no grammatical errors.
 - [ ] There is no specific topic or format you have to follow, but we recommend you to try and give advice on certain topics or areas that other contributors might have missed out on.
-(It doesn't just have to be about school life, anything from general programming tips, career advice, life advice that you live by and think would be helpful works!)
+It doesn't have to be about school life - anything useful, from general programming tips and career advice to life advice, is welcome!

 ### If you want to suggest a new section/list (e.g. favourite programming languages to learn, etc.)
 - [ ] Make sure that the section is relevant to the document.
 If you're not sure, feel free to